The Medium Is the Mirage

 Good day, lost soul.

-Are you seeking salvation through the gospel of Medium's hustle-porn priestesses?
+Are you searching for salvation through the gospel of Medium's hustle-porn priestesses?

-Her Medium stories come with attention-grabbing titles that read:
+Her Medium stories arrive with titles that read like desperate vows scribbled in public:

 "If You're Still Broke, I Promise You, If You Follow This, You'll Make $5,000 Per Month."

-Yes, it sounds like an MLM pitch scribbled on a bathroom stall.
-But it's trending.
+Yes, it sounds like an MLM pitch written on a bathroom stall.
+It still trends.

-Let's unpack how these Medium manipulators, led by role-models like MissBliss, the Duchess of Digital Delusion, sell hallucinated hope in exchange for claps, cash and cult-like followings.
+Let's unpack how Medium conjurers like MissBliss, Duchess of Digital Delusion, sell hallucinated hope in exchange for claps, cash and obedient attention.

 Monetizing Your Misery